Project Overview

 Robust third-party measurement confirms outstanding system performance.

-Upon system installation, the Northwest Energy Efficiency Alliance funded a living laboratory retro-commissioning study of the very high efficiency DOAS.
+Upon system installation, the Northwest Energy Efficiency Alliance funded a living laboratory retro-commissioning study of the advanced performance DOAS.
 With 15-minute interval data provided by a wide range of sensors, including those tracking energy use, electrical demand, indoor air quality, and outdoor weather, the analysis team compiled and investigated a wealth of system performance and occupant comfort information.

-In addition to contributing to the very high efficiency DOAS’s well-documented ability to deliver clean indoor air, comfort, and efficient operations, the study confirmed that combining the system’s enhanced controls with HEPA filtration can provide significant protection from even the most extreme outside weather events.
+In addition to contributing to the advanced performance DOAS’s well-documented ability to deliver clean indoor air, comfort, and efficient operations, the study confirmed that combining the system’s enhanced controls with HEPA filtration can provide significant protection from even the most extreme outside weather events.

 Results